anhntinterview/five-day-weather-forecast/README.md

 # Getting Started with Five Day Weather

-The project was built by boilderplate: Create React App The UI approach includes:
+The project was built by boilderplate: Create React App:
+> The UI approach includes:
 - A Text box: for typing the location where display weather data
 - Weather forecast horizontal list : display data weather values in 3 days (I tried to call in the params API 5 days but it had just returned 3 insted of 5.
 Maybe my account is free limited version)
-The UX:
+> The UX:
 - The loading: for waiting while fetching data
 - Avoid multitasking when typing keyword search.
 The API will be started when the uses stop typing their keyword.
 The timout waiting is 300 milliseconds
 - The message for case: wrong keywork/no matching location found or empty input already built.